FusionAuth/fusionauth-site/site/_posts/2021-01-25-oggeh-fusionauth.md

 **Ahmed:** K8s.
 We do the same for the rest of OGGEH Cloud Platform tools, which includes a variety of auto-scaled micro-services.
 Now FusionAuth is one of those.
 I did not exactly pick the docker version provided by FusionAuth docs.
 I had to modify the official Dockerfile from FusionAuth/fusionauth-containers repository for auto-installing a custom plugin.
 One that handles LDAP Salted SHA512 passwords (imported from Gluu).

 We need to have a stateless container.
-I’m not sure if I can auto-install a custom plugin using a kickstart file by FusionAuth. [ed note: This is not currently possible.]
+I'm not sure if I can auto-install a custom plugin using a kickstart file by FusionAuth. [ed note: This is not currently possible.]

 **Dan:** Any general feedback/areas to improve?

 **Ahmed:** Would love to be able to change the branding the default login screen of FusionAuth from the very first setup/kickstart.
 Even though we use a custom tenant for our users.
 Separating those from FusionAuth admin interface (which works great).
 Someone might just hit the hostname of our authentication server directly without any request parameters that define a tenant (i.e. `sso.oggeh.com`).

 They will not be able to login using their credentials of course, and I do not mind that the FusionAuth logo sits there at the bottom and the favicon.
-But that login screen has this “help” link at the top-right corner which links to the FusionAuth docs and I prefer to show the OGGEH logo instead.
+But that login screen has this "help" link at the top-right corner which links to the FusionAuth docs and I prefer to show the OGGEH logo instead.
 It would be nice if we can use a custom stylesheet as well.

 -------